CHIHCHIEH-LAI/PyRaft-Consensus/README.md

 # Distributed Stock Transaction Log with Raft Consensus (unfinished)
 ### Description
-This project is an implementation of the Raft consensus algorithm, which is a protocol used for managing a replicated log across multiple servers and ensuring that they all agree on the order and content of the log entries, even in the event of failures.
-Raft is designed to be easy to understand and was introduced as an alternative to the Paxos consensus algorithm.
+This project is a distributed system implementation for managing stock transactions using the Raft consensus algorithm.
+The Raft consensus algorithm is a protocol used for ensuring consistency across distributed systems.
+It allows a collection of machines to work as a coherent group that can survive the failures of some of its members.

 The project is structured around several key classes: